 Read More: Your Guide to Social Work Degrees

-If you are passionate about helping others, take the next step towards a career in social work with the Social Work: Practice, Policy and Research MasterTrack® Certificate from the University of Michigan (the top-rated school of social work in the United States).
+If you are passionate about helping people who are in need obtain the social support that they need, then take the next step in your career with the Social Work: Practice, Policy and Research MasterTrack® Certificate from the University of Michigan (the top-rated school of social work in the United States).
 You can earn a university-issued credential in as little as six months.
 If you decide to enroll in the University of Michigan Master of Social Work (MSW) program, your coursework will count toward your degree.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.